ryx/datalayer.js/README.md

 The previous example shows a simple event annotation used to bind a click-Handler to an element.
 When the `<a>` tag is clicked it causes an event with the name `my-annotated-event` and the data `{foo: 'bar'}` to be broadcasted by datalayer.js.
 It has the same effect as manually adding an `onclick` handler on the element and executing `dal.broadcast('my-annotated-event', {"foo":"bar"})` in its callback.

+## Building and Bundling
+After you have set up and configured your personal version of datalayer.js, it is time to build and package the datalayer core and its plugins into your global script bundle.
+Alternatively you might also include datalayer.js from a public CDN (e.g. [unpkg](https://unpkg.com)) and then simply embed it using a method of choice (see [Integration](#integration) for available options).

 # Conventions